 What's an aptitude test?

-Aptitude tests test different methods of human intelligence.
-They test many types of intelligence such as:
+Aptitude tests examine different areas of human intelligence such as:

 - Verbal Reasoning